Covid 19 Delta outbreak: Upper Hutt emergency council meeting over vaccination pass requirement at facilities - NZ Herald

 Barry said having one council which did not require passes would attract a large number of unvaccinated people - who would then head home to their respective regions, creating a high-risk situation.

-"We need to remind ourselves that what works currently it very different to how it is now – living with Covid requires different rules."
+"We need to remind ourselves that what works currently is very different to how it is now – living with Covid requires different rules."

 Day 1 for traffic light system

-Meanwhile day one of the new traffic light system has finally arrived and for Aucklanders, the chance to head to the gym or out for a meal with friends - albeit with that now all-important vaccine pass.
+Meanwhile, day one of the new traffic light system has finally arrived and for Aucklanders, the chance to head to the gym or out for a meal with friends - albeit with that now all-important vaccine pass.

 It was a particularly great start to the weekend for hospitality business owners in the city, who dusted off tables and opened their doors to customers again after more than 100 days in a strict Covid-19 lockdown.